plomlompom/htwtxt/README.md

 ## Features (or lack thereof)

-- users may register accounts mapped to individual twtxt feeds they may write to
+- user accounts may be registered, mapped to individual twtxt feeds they can write to
-- no sessions, no cookies: few POST-writable resources (feeds, account data) expect user credential parameters, which to store between requests is up to the user / browser
+- no sessions, no cookies: few POST-writable resources (feeds, account data) expect user credential parameters, which to store between requests if desired is up to the user / browser
+- account registration may be open to the public, or closed (with the site operator adding new accounts manually)
 - users may register e-mail addresses and optional security questions to allow for password reset (if enabled by site operator)
-- account registration may be closed or open to the public
 - HTTPS / TLS support (if paths to key and certificate files are provided)

 ## Online demo

-A demo instance with frequent downtimes can be tested at http://test.plomlompom.com:8000 (don't expect any of its feeds' URLs to be stable; it's just for testing, and data frequently gets deleted).
+A demo instance with frequent downtimes and open sign-up can be tested at http://test.plomlompom.com:8000 (don't expect any of its feeds' URLs to be stable; it's just for testing, and data frequently gets deleted).